 Now, nearly three years since his untimely passing, we're getting another book that looks at the world through his unique lens.
 And it comes at a time when many of us can only travel vicariously through others.

 "World Travel: An Irreverent Guide" is available for pre-order now and will start shipping on April 20.
 The 480-page hardcover tome is a collaboration between Bourdain and his longtime friend and assistant Laurie Woolever, who also co-authored his cookbook, "Appetites."
 The pair were working on it together before Bourdain's death.

 According to the publisher: "A life of experience is collected into an entertaining, practical, fun and frank travel guide that gives readers an introduction to some of his favorite places—in his own words.
 Featuring essential advice on how to get there, what to eat, where to stay and, in some cases, what to avoid, World Travel provides essential context that will help readers further appreciate the reasons why Bourdain found a place enchanting and memorable."

 Supplementing Bourdain’s words are a handful of essays by friends, colleagues and family.
 You'll find a sardonic account of traveling with Bourdain by his brother, Chris.
 There's a guide to Chicago’s best cheap eats by legendary music producer Steve Albini.
-And each chapter (plus the cover you see above) includes illustrations by cartoonist Tony Millionaire.
+And each chapter includes illustrations by artist Wesley Allsbrook, plus the cover, which features Bourdain eating street food in Vietnam.

 So, whether you're a veteran traveler or still awaiting your first passport stamp, here's your chance to experience the world like Anthony Bourdain.